nasa-gibs/worldview/doc/config/configuration.md

 ## Updating the Configuration

-After making any changes to a custom configuration, rebuild the app for the changes to take effect.
+After making any changes to configuration files, rebuild the app for the changes to take effect.
-Use the `npm run build` command to make a request to [the GIBS GetCapabilities API](https://wiki.earthdata.nasa.gov/display/GIBS/GIBS+API+for+Developers) to update layer configurations and rebuild the configuration file `wv.json` used by the application.
+Use the `npm run build` command to make a request to [the GIBS GetCapabilities API](https://wiki.earthdata.nasa.gov/display/GIBS/GIBS+API+for+Developers) to update layer configurations and rebuild the configuration file used by the application.
+After a successful buid, this file can be found at: `build/options/config/wv.json`

-If you just want to rebuild `wv.json` based on the last GetCapabilities files that were previously requested, for example if you are modifying configs locally and want to see/test your changes, you can simply run `npm run build:config`
+If you want to only rebuild `wv.json`, using GetCapabilities files that were previously requested, (e.g. if you are just modifying some configs locally and want to test your changes) you can simply run `npm run build:config`

 ### Subdirectories